| |

 The

-after my first consultation visit October 2008 by kind permission
+my first consultation visit October 2008 by kind permission of his

 Charlie;